JerryChenZeyun/aws-health-api-organization-view/README.md

 1. Go to the following QuickSight link to generate the view of the dataset https://us-east-1.quicksight.aws.amazon.com/sn/start

+   As a first time QuickSight user, you might need to sign up for QuickSight service.
+Please refer to [Setting up QuickSight](#setting-up-quicksight) in appendix section for the sign up process.

 2. Choose "New analysis" at the top left corner of the QuickSight page

 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-02-27%20at%209.46.46%20pm.png)